lekpamartin/docker-log-manager/README.md

 # docker-containers-log-manager
 Automaticaly parse and send containers logs to Elasticsearch and visualise it in Kibana.
+It is base on labels defined on each containers

 ## Deployment